Cuenca, Ecuador

 What are the visa & residency requirements in Cuenca?

 "In order to obtain a visa to enter Cuenca, an individual must first apply for a visa at the Ecuadorian Embassy or Consulate in their home country.
 The application process typically requires the submission of a valid passport, a completed visa application form, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to apply for residency in Cuenca, Ecuador, an individual must first obtain a visa.
 Once the visa is obtained, the individual must then apply for residency at the Immigration Office in Cuenca.
 The application process typically requires the submission of a valid passport, a completed residency application form, and a fee.
-Depending on the type of residency, additional documents may be required," wrote one expat living in Cuenca.
+Depending on the type of residency, additional documents may be required," said one expat living in Cuenca.

 Why do people move to Cuenca?